Meher Baba: Early life

-Baba was born to Irani Zoroastrian parents in 1894 in Pune, India.
+Meher Baba was born to Irani Zoroastrian parents in 1894 in Pune, India (formerly Poona).
 He was named Merwan Sheriar Irani, the second son of Sheriar Irani and Shireen Irani.
-Sheriar Irani was a Persian Zoroastrian from Khorramshahr who had spent years wandering in search of spiritual experience before settling in Poona (today known as Pune).
+Sheriar Irani was a Persian Zoroastrian from Khorramshahr who had spent years wandering in search of spiritual experiences before settling in Pune.

 As a boy, Baba formed the Cosmopolitan Club, which was dedicated to remaining informed on world affairs and donating money to charity.
 He was a multi-instrumentalist and poet.
-Fluent in several languages, he was especially fond of the poetry of Hafez, William Shakespeare, and Percy Bysshe Shelley.
+Fluent in several languages, he was fond of the poetry of Hafez, William Shakespeare, and Percy Bysshe Shelley.

 His spiritual transformation began when he was 19 years old and lasted for seven years.
 At 19, he met Hazrat Babajan, an elderly Muslim saint.
 He was cycling past a tree that she had made her abode, when she called to him.
-When he approached her, she kissed him on the forehead, causing him to enter a nine month-long trance which he described as "divine bliss", with a lack of consciousness of his body.
+When he approached her, she kissed him on the forehead, causing him to enter a nine-month-long trance which he described as "divine bliss", with a lack of consciousness of his body.
 Babajan predicted that he would become a spiritual leader.
-He then encountered Upasni Maharaj, who he later said helped him to integrate his mystical experiences with ordinary consciousness, thus enabling him to function in the world without diminishing his experience of God-realization.
+He then encountered Upasni Maharaj, who he later said helped him to integrate his mystical experiences with ordinary consciousness, thus enabling him to function in the world without diminishing his experience of God-realisation.

 Over the next several years, he encountered other spiritual figures, namely Tajuddin Baba, Narayan Maharaj, and Sai Baba of Shirdi, who, along with Babajan and Upasni Maharaj, Baba later said were the five "Perfect Masters" of the age.
 By early 1922, at the age of 27, Baba began gathering his own disciples.
-They gave him the name Meher Baba, which meant "compassionate father".
+They gave him the name Meher Baba, which means "compassionate father".

-In 1922, Meher Baba and his followers established Manzil-e-Meem (House of the Master) in Bombay (now called Mumbai).
+In 1922, Meher Baba and his followers established Manzil-e-Meem (House of the Master) in Mumbai.
 There, Baba commenced his practice of demanding strict discipline and obedience from his disciples.
-A year later, Baba and his mandali moved to an area a few miles outside Ahmednagar that he named Meherabad (Garden of Blessing).
+A year later, Baba and his mandali moved to an area a few miles outside Ahmednagar which he named Meherabad.
 This ashram would become the center for his work.
-During the 1920s, Meher Baba opened a school, hospital, and dispensary at Meherabad, all three free and open to all castes and faiths.
+During the 1920s, Meher Baba opened a school, hospital, and dispensary at Meherabad, all of which were free and open to all castes and faiths.

 From 10 July 1925 until the end of his life, Meher Baba maintained silence.
-With his mandali (circle of disciples), he spent long periods in seclusion, during which time he often fasted.
+He now communicated first through chalk and slate, then by an alphabet board, and later via a unique repertoire of gestures.
+On 1 December 1926, he wrote his last message, and began relying on an alphabet board.
+With his mandali (circle of disciples), he spent long periods in seclusion, during which he often fasted.
 He also traveled widely, held public gatherings, and engaged in works of charity with lepers and the poor.
-He now communicated first through chalk and slate, then by an alphabet board, and later via a repertoire of gestures unique to him.
-On 1 December 1926, he wrote his last message, and began relying on an alphabet board.